'A gift to be savoured like a summer breeze

-Living on a horse livery in Wiltshire, UK singer-songwriter Carrie Tree writes and crafts her music amongst the fields and forests.
-She sings with an honesty and dedicated love for this earth and our human journey, touching a deep place inside the hearts of listeners.
+With a troubadour free-spirit, and creative passion for life, UK singer-songwriter Carrie Tree sings with an honesty and devoted love for this earth and all within it, touching a deep place inside the hearts of her listeners.

-This artist has been a known name in Europe’s acoustic music scene for many years and has toured in countless retreats, festivals and concerts across the world, sharing her love of music and the depth of connection it can bring.
+This artist has been a known name in Europe’s acoustic music scene for many years and has toured in countless retreats, festivals and concerts across the world.

 The Canoe storY: